 Recycling Christmas trees into mulch, rather than putting them in the trash, keeps them out of landfills and helps save Metro the cost of disposal fees.

-For more information about Nashville’s recycling programs, call 615-862-8750 or visit our website at www.nashville.gov/Public-Works.
+For more information about Nashville’s recycling programs, call 615-862-8750 or visit the Public Works website.